Dear Brat: Production

-In March 1950, Paramount announced a sequel to Dear Wife called Dear Mom.
+In March 1950, Paramount announced a sequel to Dear Wife titled Dear Mom.
 Arthur Sheekman and Jack Sher were assigned to write the script and Robert Welsch was to produce.
 In August, Norman Z. McLeod was suspended by Paramount for refusing to direct the film.
 That same month, the project was retitled Dear Brat.
 It was to be based on an original story by Deverey Freeman and produced by Mel Epstein.
 In October, Lyle Bettger was cast, but Joan Caulfield and William Holden, who had starred in Dear Ruth and Dear Wife, did not return.
 Filming began on October 20, with William Seiter as director, and was completed by the end of November.

+Reception

+In a contemporary review for The New York Times, critic Bosley Crowther called the film a "scatterbrained display of juvenile stuff and nonsense" and "an off-hand conglomeration of domestic farce".

+Critic John L. Scott of the Los Angeles Times wrote that the film "is very amusing in some spots, dull in others when gag situations flatten out".

+In The Philadelphia Inquirer, reviewer Mildred Martin wrote: "Paramount has tried one sequel too many in its Wilkins family series ...
+With Ruth and Bill gone, the charm and humor of the series has vanished also.
+For 'Dear Brat' is little more than a collection of witless, incredible incidents, more trying than entertaining, and no picnic for survivors from the two previous films of the series."